gravitational/teleport/build.assets/README.md

-### Build Assets
+### Dockerized Teleport Build

-This directory is used by Jenkinds to build Gravity inside CI/CD pipeline using Docker container to ensure reproducible builds.
+This directory is used to produce a containerized production Teleport build.

-To do it manually simply type:
+No need to have Golang.
+Only Docker is required.

+It is a part of Gravitational CI/CD pipeline.
+To build Teleport type:

 ```
 make
 ```